Pokecord-Official/Pokecord-Guide/items.md

 Magic flute is a consumable item in the [shop](/commands/shop.md) that can be used to reroll the IVs of a Pokémon.
 This item cannot be used on the same Pokémon if the new IV value is higher than the original.
 :::tip
-If used on a non-shiny pokemon, this item also rerolls the shiny chance.
+If used on a non-shiny Pokémon, this item also rerolls the shiny chance.
 :::